towns-protocol/towns/servers/worker-template/README.md

 ## Getting Started

 This template is meant to be used with [Wrangler](https://github.com/cloudflare/wrangler) to develop Cloudflare [Workers](https://developers.cloudflare.com/workers/).

-Clone this directory under `servers/` into a new directory to develop a new Worker.
+1. Clone this directory under `servers/` into a new directory to develop a new Worker.
+2. Change the name in `package.json`
+3. Change the name in `wrangler.toml`
+4. Add an entry to `harmony/.prettierignore` like `!servers/your-worker`.
+5. Add an entry to `harmony/package.json` workspaces like `servers/your-worker`.

 If you are not already familiar with the Wrangler, install and configure it to work with your [Cloudflare account](https://dash.cloudflare.com).
 Documentation can be found [here](https://developers.cloudflare.com/workers/tooling/wrangler/).